gorobey/Marlin-1.1.x/README.md

-# GA20-Marlin-1.1.x
+# Geeetech A20 Marlin-1.1.x Bugfix

-This is a firmware update for my Geeetech A20, and is based on Marlin 1.1.x bugfix.
+This is a firmware update for my Geeetech A20, and is based on Marlin 1.1.x bugfix (code name: Goro.Arms)

 Contains various changes:

     Disable endstop Z min (only works with blotouch installed)